Mathematics for Economists

 • Compulsory Activity

-Confirmed attendance at minimum 6 out of 10 group sessions.
+Confirmed attendance at a minimum of 7 out of 10 group sessions.
+In addition, the students must pass a web-based test.

 • Assessment